Andy D. BryantChairman of the Board

 Smith is a graduate from the University of Texas where he earned his MBA degree in Finance in 1988.
 He serves on the board of directors of Autodesk Inc., a 3-D design, engineering and entertainment software company, and also serves on the board of directors of Virgin America, and the board of directors of the American Heart Association, a non-profit organization.

 Arvind SodhaniExecutive Vice President

 Arvind Sodhani is executive vice president of Intel Corporation and president of Intel Capital.

 Sodhani was elected vice president by the board of directors in May 1990, served as senior vice president from 2005 to 2007 and was promoted to executive vice president in December 2007.

 He joined Intel in 1981 as assistant treasurer of Intel Europe, was promoted to the position of assistant treasurer of the corporation in August, 1984 and was named treasurer in July 1988.
 As Intel's treasurer, Sodhani was responsible for treasury, investor relations, corporate credit, mergers and acquisitions, post contracts management and risk management.

 He became president of Intel Capital in March 2005.
-Intel Capital, Intel's strategic investment arm, directs the company's external investments, mergers and acquisitions in support of Intel's strategic objectives.
+Intel Capital, Intel's strategic investment arm, directs the company's external investments in support of Intel's strategic objectives.